 The module provides a contextual framework for developers seeking to release games, APPs, software products or compete in national events.
 Topics include creating and protecting intellectual property, product placement, revenue models and licensing, investment, social enterprise, and due diligence.
 The module includes industry case studies, a guest speaker program and opportunities for individual mentoring.

-This module considers the challenges of and solutions for managing, processing, analysing and interpreting large amounts of unstructured data within relational and non-relational database environments.
+This module considers the challenges of and solutions for managing, processing, analysing, securing and interpreting large amounts of unstructured data within relational database environments.

 ISAD362 Software Project Management